YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210320-splash-splash-love-2015.md

 Last but definitely not the least, it would not have achieved its success if this was originally filmed as movie as movies have a higher and far different expectations and requirements.
 A great decision on the part of the production team.
 Because it was made episodic, they were able to concentrate on the delivery without the immense stress and demands of a movie.
 Yes, this is not a film but with its total running time and great story, it is a great movie for me.

-I can not believe I only discovered 「퐁당퐁당 LOVE」 / 「Splash Splash LOVE」 today.
+I can not believe I only discovered 《퐁당퐁당 LOVE》 / 《Splash Splash LOVE》 today.
 I will never forget this story for the rest of my life.

 10 out of 10 stars from me!